CL4SE: Benchmarking Context Learning on Software Engineering: Introduction

-To this end, we first define a fine-grained taxonomy of four SE-oriented context types (i.e., interpretable examples, project-specific context, procedural decision-making context, positive \& negative context), each aligned with the unique demands of representative SE tasks including code generation, code summarization, code review, and patch correctness assessment.
-We then construct high-quality, real-world datasets spanning over 13,000 samples from more than 30 open-source projects for these task-context pairs, and employ 9 evaluation metrics to ensure comprehensive assessment.
-Through extensive empirical evaluations on five mainstream LLMs, we demonstrate that each context type exhibits a distinct efficacy profile aligned with the cognitive demands of its target SE task.
-Interpretable reasoning context yields the greatest gains on complex code generation problems, project-specific context drastically improves linguistic alignment in code summarization, procedural decision context drives substantial performance lifts in code review, and dual positive-negative context optimizes the precision-recall balance for patch assessment.
-Collectively, these results confirm that context engineering is not a one-size-fits-all solution, with our benchmark revealing an average performance improvement of 24.7\% across tasks, including up to 33\% gains in decision-centric workflows.
+To this end, we define a fine-grained taxonomy of four SE-oriented context types, namely interpretable examples, project-specific context, procedural decision-making context, and positive \& negative context, each aligned with a representative SE task: code generation, code summarization, code review, and patch correctness assessment.
+We further construct high-quality real-world datasets with over 13,000 samples collected from more than 30 open-source projects, and evaluate five mainstream LLMs using nine metrics.
+Extensive experiments show that each context type exhibits a distinct efficacy profile aligned with the cognitive demands of its target task.
+Interpretable reasoning context is most effective for complex code generation, project-specific context substantially improves stylistic alignment in code summarization, procedural decision context yields strong gains in code review, and dual positive-negative context improves the precision-recall balance in patch correctness assessment.
+Overall, the results confirm that context learning is not a one-size-fits-all strategy, with our benchmark revealing an average performance improvement of 24.7\% across tasks and gains of up to 33\% in decision-centric workflows.